EduBase: Creating Offers

 - Inclusive and Accessible: They aim to increase participation among students who might face barriers to long-term mobility, such as financial or personal constraints.

-Advantages of BIPs
+Advantages

 - Enhanced Accessibility: Combines the benefits of virtual learning with short-term physical mobility, making international experiences more inclusive.